Semi-universality of CFT$_d$ entropy at large spin: Semi-universality at large angular momentum on

 As explained in \cite{Banerjee:2012iz, Jensen:2012jh}, the Euclidean partition function of the field theory on this manifold can be expanded in a power series expansion in derivatives.
 This expansion takes the form

-where $R$ is the curvature scalar of the three dimensional manifold with metric $g_{ij}$, and $f_{ij}$ is the field strength of the KK gauge field, and $T(x)$ can be thought of as the local redshifted temperature.
+where $R$ is the curvature scalar of the three-dimensional manifold with metric $g_{ij}$, and $f_{ij}$ is the field strength of the KK gauge field, and $T(x)$ can be thought of as the local redshifted temperature.
 The $\cdots$ in \eqref{eq:partition} denotes terms with more than two derivatives.

-By specializing to the case of a flat spatial manifold (i.e.\ $a_i=0$, $\sigma=0$, and $\beta=1/T$), we see that the function $P(T)$ has a simple physical interpretation; it is simply the thermodynamical pressure (negative of the thermal free energy density) of the field theory.\footnote{With these choice of parameters, \eqref{eq:partition} receives its full contribution from the first term (all higher derivative terms in this expansion simply vanish).} The physical interpretation of the other functions $P_1(\sigma)$, $P_2(\sigma)$ and $P_3(\sigma)$ are more involved; as explained in \cite{Banerjee:2012iz, Jensen:2012jh}, these terms evaluate (and constrain) certain non-dissipative terms in the constitutive relations of the hydrodynamical description of the theory.
+By specializing to the case of a flat spatial manifold (i.e.\ $a_i=0$, $\sigma=0$, and $\beta=1/T$), we see that the function $P(T)$ has a simple physical interpretation; it is simply the thermodynamical pressure (negative of the thermal free energy density) of the field theory.\footnote{With these choice of parameters, \eqref{eq:partition} receives its full contribution from the first term (all higher derivative terms in this expansion simply vanish).} The physical interpretations of the other functions $P_1(\sigma)$, $P_2(\sigma)$ and $P_3(\sigma)$ are more involved.
+As explained in \cite{Banerjee:2012iz, Jensen:2012jh}, these terms evaluate (and constrain) certain non-dissipative terms in the constitutive relations of the hydrodynamical description of the theory.
 These interpretations will, however, not play a role in this paper.